 What is the best script structure for YouTube Shorts?

-The best simple structure is hook, setup, value, payoff and CTA.
+The best simple structure is hook, setup, useful points, payoff and CTA.
 This keeps the video focused while giving the viewer a reason to stay until the end.

 How long should a YouTube Shorts script be?